carolineyi11/Production-Plugin-For-Data-Science-Project/README.md

 - **hum**: Normalized humidity.
 The values are divided to 100 (max)
 - **windspeed**: Normalized wind speed.
 The values are divided to 67 (max)
 - **cnt**: count of total rental bikes including both casual and registered

+**Production_Extension_Guidance.pdf**: Guidance on how to create and install a DI-Production extension